-- (1) A physical environment that is safe and appropriate to the ages and developmental needs of the children and that meets applicable licensing standards.
+- 8203.
+The Superintendent shall develop standards for the implementation of high-quality early learning and educational support programs.
+Indicators of quality shall include, but not be limited to: - (a) A physical environment that is safe and appropriate to the ages and developmental needs of the children and that meets applicable licensing standards. - (b) Program activities and services that are age appropriate and meet the developmental needs of each child. - 12 (c) Program activities and services that meet the cultural and linguistic needs of children and families. - (d) Family and community involvement and engagement. - (e) Parent education.

-- 26 (b

-- (2) Program activities and services that are age appropriate and meet the developmental needs of each child, and utilize the California preschool learning foundations, frameworks, and guidelines, and California early childhood educator competencies.

-- 31 (e)

-- 32 (3) Program activities and services that meet the cultural and linguistic needs of children and families.

-- 34 (d)

-- 35 (4) Family and community engagement.

-- 36 (e)

-- 37 (5) Parent education.

-- 38 (f)

-- 39 (6) Efficient and effective local program administration.

-- 40 (g)